IT Talent Recruitment Campaign: FAQ

 - Ambassador activities for proposition – pay it forward

-4. Why / how did the project choose the IT sector as the first one to attract to the region?
+Why / how did the project choose the profile Software Engineer and DevOps Engineer as the first one to attract to the region?

 The criteria we used in the search/analysis: